MicrosoftDocs/quantum-docs-pr/articles/libraries/standard/control-flow.md

 }
 ```

-Expressed in terms of <xref:microsoft.quantum.canon.applytoeachca> and array manipulation functions such as <xref:microsoft.quantum.canon.zip>, however, this is much shorter and easier to read:
+Expressed in terms of <xref:microsoft.quantum.canon.applytoeachca> and array manipulation functions such as <xref:microsoft.quantum.arrays.zip>, however, this is much shorter and easier to read:

 ```qsharp
 ApplyToEachCA(CNOT, Zip(register[0..nQubits - 2], register[1..nQubits - 1]));